carbon-language/carbon-lang/docs/design/generics/details.md

 -   The definition must be in the same library as the declaration.
-They must either be in the same file, or the declaration can be in the API file and the definition in an impl file.
+They must either be in the same file, or the declaration can be in the API file and the definition in an impl file. **Future work:** Carbon may require the definition of [parameterized impls](#parameterized-impls) to be in the API file, to support separate compilation.
 -   If there is both a forward declaration and a definition, only the first declaration must specify the assignment of associated constants with a `where` clause.
 Later declarations may omit the `where` clause by writing